damouse/DSON/README.md

 // => {"members": [{"name": Jill}, {"name": Steve}, {"name": Judy}] }
 ```

-### Making stuff from other stuff
+### Turning stuff into other stuff

-DSON can turn arbitrary stuff into other stuff using the `convert` function.
+The `convert` function attempts to turn any arbitrary argument into a passed type:

 ```swift
 let objectiveString = NSString(string: "apple")
 let swiftString = try DSON.convert(objectiveString, to: String.self)
 ```

-Also works for nested collections of normally unfun things:
+Also works for collections and nested conversions.
+Here we start with an NSArray that contains NSStrings and end up with an Array<String>, or a swift array with swift strings:

 ```swift
 let yuck: NSArray = NSArray(objects: NSString(string: "apple"), NSString(string: "boy"))